thisisrayner/project-zhenghe/README.md

 *   **LLM Integration (Google Gemini):**
     *   **Individual Summaries:** If an LLM is configured, it automatically generates summaries of each successfully scraped web page's/document's content.
     *   **Specific Information Extraction & Relevancy Scoring:** Extracts user-defined information (for up to two specific queries, Q1 and Q2) from page/document content.
 The LLM also assigns a relevancy score (1/5 to 5/5) indicating how well the content matches each extraction query.
 LLM prompts for this feature instruct the LLM to output only plain text.
-    *   **Consolidated Overview:** Automatically generates a synthesized overview.
+    *   **Consolidated Overview:** Automatically generates a synthesized overview, structured as a main narrative followed by a distinct "TL;DR:" section.
+        *   The main narrative is presented with paragraphs separated by blank lines (as per LLM prompt instructions).
+The "TL;DR:" section contains 3-5 key takeaways, each starting with a dash (`- `) and intended to be on a new line, which renders as a bulleted list in the UI.
-        *   If specific information query/queries (Q1 and/or Q2) were provided and items achieve a relevancy score of 3/5 or higher for *either* query, the consolidated summary will be **focused**.
-It will use the full text of these high-scoring Q1/Q2 extractions.
-The LLM is prompted to provide a more detailed and potentially longer overview (aiming for up to 2x the length of a general summary) based on these specific, relevant snippets.
-The "Main Query 1" serves as the primary contextual theme, and "Additional Query 2" (if provided and relevant snippets are found) is used by the LLM to enrich the overview with more nuanced details.
-The overview concludes with a concise 'TL;DR:' section highlighting key takeaways as dash-prefixed points.
+        *   **Focused Overview:** If specific information query/queries (Q1 and/or Q2) were provided and items achieve a relevancy score of 3/5 or higher for *either* query, the consolidated summary will be **focused**.
+            *   It uses the full text of these high-scoring Q1/Q2 extractions.
+            *   The LLM is prompted to provide a more detailed and potentially longer overview based on these specific, relevant snippets.
+            *   "Main Query 1" (Q1) serves as the primary contextual theme.
+            *   "Additional Query 2" (Q2), if provided and relevant high-scoring snippets are found, is used by the LLM to enrich the Q1-focused narrative with more nuanced details that complement or expand upon Q1 findings.
-        *   If no specific information queries were used, or if no items achieved a relevancy score of 3/5 or higher for any provided specific query, a **general consolidated summary** is created from all valid individual LLM-generated item summaries.
+        *   **General Overview:** If no specific information queries were used, or if no items achieved a relevancy score of 3/5 or higher for any provided specific query, a **general consolidated summary** is created from all valid individual LLM-generated item summaries.
+This also follows the narrative + TL;DR structure.
-        *   All consolidated overviews are instructed to be generated in plain text to avoid unwanted formatting.
+        *   All consolidated overviews are LLM-generated as plain text (with intentional newlines for formatting) to ensure correct rendering in the UI.
 *   **Interactive UI & Results Display:**
     *   Built with Streamlit for easy input, configuration, and viewing of results and processing logs.
     *   **Visual Relevancy Cues:** Individually processed items in the results list are prefixed with visual markers based on relevancy scores for Q1 and Q2.
     *   A 🤖 marker for any item originating from an LLM-generated search query.
     *   A 📄 marker for PDF documents.
-    *   An expander below a focused consolidated summary lists the specific source items (URL, query type, score) that contributed to its generation.
+    *   An expander below a focused consolidated summary lists the specific source items (URL, query type, query text, score) that contributed to its generation.
+    *   The application version is displayed in the page footer.
 *   **Google Sheets Integration:**
     *   Stores detailed results, including a batch summary row and individual item rows, in a structured Google Sheet.
 *   **Download Results:** Option to download all processed item details and the consolidated summary into an Excel (`.xlsx`) file.
 *   **Safeguards & Performance:**
     *   **Retry Mechanisms:** Implemented for Google Custom Search API calls and LLM API calls to handle transient errors and rate limits using exponential backoff.
     *   **LLM Caching:** Caches results from LLM functions (`@st.cache_data`) to improve performance on repeated identical requests and reduce API calls.
+    *   **LLM Request Throttling (Configurable):** To help manage API rate limits (especially on free tiers), a conditional throttling mechanism can be configured.
+If the number of "results desired per keyword" meets a defined threshold, a configurable delay is introduced between the LLM processing of individual items.
 *   **Modular Design & Configuration:**
     *   Code is separated into functional modules. `app.py` serves as the main orchestrator.
     *   API keys and settings are managed via Streamlit Secrets (`secrets.toml`).